Macroeconomics

 Production and national income: Macroeconomics takes a big-picture view of the entire economy, including examining the roles of, and relationships between, firms, households and governments, and the different types of markets, such as the financial market and the labour market.

 Macroeconomics is a branch of economics that deals with the performance, structure, behavior, and decision-making of an economy as a whole.
 This includes regional, national, and global economies.
-Macroeconomists study topics such as output/GDP (gross domestic product) and national income, unemployment (including unemployment rates), price indices and inflation, consumption, saving, investment, energy, international trade, and international finance.
+Macroeconomists study aggregate measures of the economy, such as output or gross domestic product (GDP), national income, unemployment, inflation, consumption, saving, investment, or trade.
+Macroeconomics is primarily focused on questions that help to understand aggregate variables in relation to long-run economic growth.

 Macroeconomics and microeconomics are the two most general fields in economics.
-The focus of macroeconomics is often on a country (or larger entities like the whole world) and how its markets interact to produce large-scale phenomena that economists refer to as aggregate variables.
-In microeconomics, the focus of analysis is often a single market, such as whether changes in supply or demand are to blame for price increases in the oil and automotive sectors.

-From introductory classes in "principles of economics" through doctoral studies, the macro/micro divide is institutionalized in the field of economics.
-Most economists identify as either macro- or micro-economists.
+Given macroeconomists focus on large-scale phenomena, or aggregate variables, they differ significantly from microeconomists who study markets and decision making at a smaller level of analysis, such as firms or consumers.
+This divide is institutionalized in the field of economics, given the differences in both methods and outcomes of interest.

-Macroeconomics is traditionally divided into topics along different time frames: the analysis of short-term fluctuations over the business cycle, the determination of structural levels of variables like inflation and unemployment in the medium (i.e. unaffected by short-term deviations) term, and the study of long-term economic growth.
-It also studies the consequences of policies targeted at mitigating fluctuations like fiscal or monetary policy, using taxation and government expenditure or interest rates, respectively, and of policies that can affect living standards in the long term, e.g. by affecting growth rates.
+Macroeconomics is further divided into topics based on the time frame of analysis: short-term fluctuations over the business cycle, medium-term determinants of aggregate variables, such as unemployment, that are unaffected by short-term shocks, and long-term economic growth.
+The field also includes analysis of monetary and fiscal policies, particularly where they target stabilization of certain indicators or the rate of economic growth.

-Macroeconomics as a separate field of research and study is generally recognized to start in 1936, when John Maynard Keynes published his The General Theory of Employment, Interest and Money, but its intellectual predecessors are much older.
-The Swedish Economist Knut Wicksell who wrote the book Interest and Prices (1898), translated into English in 1936 can be considered to be the pioneer of macroeconomics, while Keynes who introduced national income accounting and various related concepts can be said to be the founding father of macroeconomics as a formal subject.
-Since World War II, various macroeconomic schools of thought like Keynesians, monetarists, new classical and new Keynesian economists have made contributions to the development of the macroeconomic research mainstream.
+Macroeconomics, as a separate field of research and study, is generally recognized to have begun in 1936, when John Maynard Keynes published his The General Theory of Employment, Interest and Money, but its intellectual predecessors are much older.
+Swedish economist Knut Wicksell wrote the book Interest and Prices (1898), translated into English in 1936, is considered to be the pioneer of macroeconomics, while Keynes who introduced national income accounting and various related concepts can be said to be the founding father of macroeconomics as a formal discipline.
+Since World War II, various macroeconomic schools of thought like Keynesians, monetarists, new classical and new Keynesian economists have made contributions to the development of the mainstream research.

-Basic macroeconomic concepts
+Basic concepts

-Macroeconomics encompasses a variety of concepts and variables, but above all the three central macroeconomic variables are output, unemployment, and inflation.
+Macroeconomics encompasses a variety of concepts and variables, but above all, the three central macroeconomic variables are output, unemployment, and inflation.
 Besides, the time horizon varies for different types of macroeconomic topics, and this distinction is crucial for many research and policy debates.
 A further important dimension is that of an economy's openness, economic theory distinguishing sharply between closed economies and open economies.